necst/QUEKUF/README.md

 ## Experiment Customization

 We provide users with the possibility to run tests with custom datasets.
 The `Scripts/datasetGen.py` script will generate a dataset for a desired code length.
-This script can be run from terminal with:
+This script can be run from the terminal with:
 ```
 python3 Scripts/datasetGen.py <Code_Length>
 ```
 where `<Code_Length>` is the target code length.
-The script will generate a new dataset called `Decoder_dataset.txt` which can then be fed to the appropriate decoder with:
+The script will generate a new dataset called `Decoder_dataset.txt`, which can then be fed to the appropriate decoder with:
 ```
 ./Build/D<Code_Length>/QUEKUF Build/D<Code_Length>/QUEKUF.xclbin <path/to/custom/dataset>
 ```